danyvois01/Class_Conditional_CP_for_Multi_Inputs/README.md

 # Class conditional conformal prediction for multiple inputs by p-value aggregation

-This repository contains the code necessary to reproduce the experimental results presented in the paper 'Class conditional conformal prediction for multiple inputs by p-value aggregation' of Jean-Baptiste Fermanian, Mohamed Hebiri and Joseph Salmon ([arXiv][url]).
+This repository contains the code necessary to reproduce the experimental results presented in the paper 'Class conditional conformal prediction for multiple inputs by p-value aggregation' of Jean-Baptiste Fermanian, Mohamed Hebiri and Joseph Salmon ([arXiv](url)).

 ## General